 π― With the Growth Plan, you also have access to experimentation, allowing you to exclude a control group (randomly sampled from the target audience) from a Tour to measure the effectiveness of a specific Tour vs. nothing.
 Get in touch with us if you'd like to benefit from this feature.

-π Read this article to learn more about experimentation within Chameleon.
+π Learn more about A/B Testing within Chameleon.

 This Tour type does a great job of teaching users a workflow.